HMS Lively (1900): Operational history

 HMS Lively was commissioned at Devonport by Lieutenant James Hawksley on 13 May 1902, with the crew of HMS Ostrich, taking that ship's place in the Instructional flotilla.
 She took part in the fleet review held at Spithead on 16 August 1902 for the coronation of King Edward VII, and afterwards served as escort to the royal yacht Victoria and Albert during the King's August 1902 cruise along the British Isles.
 She was back in the instructional flotilla the following month.
 Lieutenant Ernest Edward Parker was appointed in command on 19 October 1902.

 On 30 August 1912 the Admiralty directed all destroyers were to be grouped into classes designated by letters based on contract speed and appearance.
 "30 knotter" vessels with 4 funnels, were classified by the Admiralty as the B-class, the 3-funnelled, "30 knotters" became the C-class and the 2-funnelled ships the D-class).
 As a four-funneled 30-knotter destroyer, Lively was assigned to the B class.
 In February 1913, Lively was part of the 7th Destroyer Flotilla, a patrol flotilla based at Devonport.
+On 1 June 1913, Lively was in collision with the destroyer Violet off Felixstowe.
 Lively remained part of the 7th Flotilla on the eve of the First World War in July 1914.